 The reported incidence of childhood cancer in India in males is higher than in females in almost all population based cancer registries Gender bias in seeking healthcare, including treatment of cancer, is one possible explanation.
 (Source: NRCP - National Cancer Registry Program)

-3 most common cancers in childhood comprise leukemia, brain tumours and lymphoma.
+3 most common cancers in childhood comprise leukemia, brain tumors and lymphoma.
 (Source: IACR - International Agency for Research on Cancer)

 This improvement of survival reported from developed countries has resulted from increasing use of intensive chemotherapy combined with other modalities of treatment, improved generalised supportive management, application of results of clinical trials and centralisation of care permitting each patient to benefit from the best of the multidisciplinary expertise and technology available for these rare conditions.
 (Source: IACR - International Agency for Research on Cancer)

-The less favourable outcome in the developing countries can be attributed to late diagnosis, unavailability of treatment, therapy abandonment, prior undernourishment, inadequate supportive therapy and unsuccessful follow-up.
+The less favorable outcome in the developing countries can be attributed to late diagnosis, unavailability of treatment, therapy abandonment, prior undernourishment, inadequate supportive therapy and unsuccessful follow-up.
 All these factors relate to lack of financial resources to support efficient health care system for childhood cancer patients.
 (Source: NRCP - National Cancer Registry Program)

 The causes of majority of childhood cancers are unknown.
 (Source: IACR - International Agency for Research on Cancer